scottyschup/ruby-curriculum/language-basics/recursion.md

 ## Additional Exercises

 * Consider the Tower of Hanoi problem.
 Starting with a stack of n discs, create a method that can solve the problem iteratively and another than can solve the problem figuratively.
+* Write a recursive function to calculate how many ways can you place n indistinguishable balls into k labeled boxes.
+* Write a recursive function to calculate how many ways can you place n labeled balls into k unlabled boxes such that no box is empty.
+See [Stirling numbers of the second kind] [Stirling].

 ## Resources